Álvaro Obregón: Early years, 1880–1911

-Obregón was born in Siquisiva, Sonora, Municipality of Navojoa, the eighteenth offspring of Francisco Obregón and Cenobia Salido.
+Obregón was born in Siquisiva, Municipality of Navojoa, Sonora, the eighteenth child of Francisco Obregón and Cenobia Salido.
 Francisco Obregón had once owned a substantial estate, but his business partner supported Emperor Maximilian during the French intervention in Mexico (1862–1867), and the family's estate was confiscated by the Liberal government in 1867.
 Francisco Obregón died in 1880, the year of Álvaro Obregón's birth.
 The boy was raised in very straitened circumstances by his mother and his older sisters Cenobia, María, and Rosa.
 His mother's family was locally prominent, owning haciendas and some held government positions during the Porfirio Díaz regime.
 Obregón benefited from his relationship with his more distinguished kin, though as an orphan, he was very much the poor relation.
 He had ambition to make his way in the world.
 One of his cousin's on his mother's side, Benjamin G. Hill became an important ally in the Mexican Revolution.

-Obregón's home state of Sonora was an isolated area with a border with the U.S. and there was frequent interchange with the U.S. and U.S. investment in Sonora.
+Obregón's home state of Sonora was an isolated area with a border with the United States and there was frequent interchange with the U.S. and U.S. investment in Sonora.
 Sonora's distance from the capital and lack of a direct railway line to the capital affected its late nineteenth-century development and its role in the Mexican Revolution.
 Sonora had direct railway connections to the U.S. and its economy was more closely tied to the U.S. than central Mexico, exporting cattle hides and most especially garbanzos to the U.S. Obregón's family circumstances and the economic situation of the state made his entry into garbanzo farming a way to make a good living as a young man.